 Formerly known as British Honduras, Belize gained its independence in 1981 so it is still a developing nation.
 It is a small country and has a population of less than 400,000 people.

-The Belize Barrier Reef, a UNESCO world heritage site, is the second largest in the world and boasts an incredible spectacle of marine life.
+The Belize Barrier Reef, a UNESCO world heritage site, is the second largest reef system in the world and boasts an incredible spectacle of marine life.
 Come take a ReefCI trip and experience beautiful Belize for yourself.